Pseudo-Anosov Flows: A Plane Approach: Trivial and skew planes

 As an application we prove the following theorem, originally shown in the case of Anosov flows by Solodov (in unpublished work) and Barbot \cite{Bar95a}, using work of Plante \cite{Pla81}.

 \begin{theorem} Let $\flow$ be a pseudo-Anosov flow on a compact, 3-manifold $M$ with $\orb$ the trivial plane.
-Then $\flow$ is orbit equivalent to the suspension flow of a linear hyperbolic map of the torus. \end{theorem}
+Then $M$ is the mapping torus of a linear hyperbolic map of the torus, and $\flow$ is orbit equivalent to the suspension flow.
+Furthermore, this orbit equivalence can be taken to be isotopic to the identity. \end{theorem}

 \begin{proof} Let $G = \pi_1(M)$ and consider the action of $G$ on $\orb$, which is (after conjugacy) an affine action as described in Proposition \ref{prop:trivial_affine}.
-Let $T$ denote the translation subgroup of $G$, this is nontrivial by Proposition \ref{prop:trivial_affine}.
+Since $G$ is finitely generated, the group of derivatives of maps in $G$ is finitely generated, so cyclic by the diagonal structure given by Proposition \ref{prop:trivial_affine}.
+Thus, there exist $a, b \in G$ with different fixed points and the same derivative, such that $ab^{-1}$ is a translation.
+This shows that the translation subgroup of $G$ is nontrivial, we denote it by $T$.
 Since $T$ acts freely on $\orb$, the pseudo-Anosov closing lemma (Proposition \ref{prop_closing_translation}) implies that $T$ must be a discrete group of translations.
 Thus it is either isomorphic to $\bZ$ or $\bZ^2$.
 We show next it is isomorphic to $\bZ^2$.

 By Proposition \ref{prop:trivial_affine} $G$ contains some element $A$ with nontrivial linear part.
 Choose coordinates on $\orb$ so that the fixed point of $A$ is the origin, i.e. $A$ is linear and diagonal.
 Since $T$ is normal and the conjugate by $A$ of translation by $t$ is translation by the vector $A(t)$, we have that $T \subset \bR^2$ is an $A$-invariant subgroup.
 Since it is discrete and nontrivial and $A$ is diagonal, we conclude that it is isomorphic to $\bZ^2$ and $A$ is conjugate into $\mathrm{SL}(2, \bZ)$.